 Step 1: Check China’s Domestic OTAs vs International OTAs

 The first thing you need to do is get a baseline airfare for comparison before moving to the next few steps.
-The best way to do this is through OTAs, also known as “Online Travel Agencies”.
-These are the sites like Priceline, Kayak, and Expedia that you’re probably familiar with.
+The best way to do this is through Online Travel Agencies (OTA).
+These are the sites like Priceline, Kayak, and Expedia that you’re probably familiar with back home.

 The problem is that although it’s a good idea to check with your favorite international OTA, chances are they will have higher prices than China’s domestic OTAs.

 To get an idea on what prices you can expect, I’ve provided two one-way itineraries below for an international and domestic flight.

-China Southern Flight CZ 3901 from Beijing to Kunming on January 15th
+China Southern Flight CZ 3901 from Beijing to Kunming

 Step 2: Check China’s Low Cost Carriers

-As with almost all OTAs anywhere in the world, they don’t list prices for the low cost carriers.
-Did you know that China has its own set of low cost airlines?
+As with almost all OTAs anywhere in the world, they often don’t list prices for the low cost carriers (although there are exceptions).

 The airlines marked with an “*” have websites in English, while all others are only available in Chinese.

 - *Spring Airlines – Based in Shanghai; great English website